irrdnet/irrd/docs/admins/availability-and-migration.rst

 NRTM for migrations or availability, which are detailed below.

-Note that an active IRRd instance for one IRR registry may simultaneously be a regular mirror for other sources.
+Note that an active IRRd instance for one IRR registry may simultaneously be a regular mirror for other registries.

 .. note::
    If you are migrating from a legacy version of IRRd, also see the